arthurbortolini95/prompts/job-interview-preparation.md

 - What the company's business model (in a short concise sentence):
 - Segment / industry:
 - Company size and maturity: (e.g., startup, scale-up, enterprise)
-- Company reputation and how is the company evaluated as a working place by its current and former employees on job board platforms like LinkedIn, Glassdoor, etc (you can consult even Reddit).
+- Company reputation and how is the company evaluated as a working place by its current and former employees on job board platforms like LinkedIn, Glassdoor, etc (you can consult even Reddit) (if available, provide link to sources).

 ## 2. Context About the Project